dartmouth-cs52/dartmouth-cs52.github.io/lectures/01_interwebs/index_slides.md

 ???
 * humans have layers of protocols, we have verbal protocols (how order food, or say hi) but also and body language protocols for instance.
-* I'm pacing around with my hands in my pockets, is it because I'm super comfortable up here or is it a defense?
+* normally I'd be pacing around in front of class with my hands in my pockets, now I'm just fidgeting in this chair, is it because I'm super comfortable or is it a defense?
 * better example